TES3MP/openmw/docs/source/reference/modding/settings/input.rst

 This setting is updated every time you exit the game, based on whether the caps lock key was on or off at the time you exited.

+**This setting is removed from settings.cfg.**

-This settings can be toggled in game by pressing the CapsLock key and exiting.
+This setting can be toggled in game by pressing the CapsLock key or in the settings menu.

 camera sensitivity
 ------------------